From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: From SHAP-derived Rules to Sparse ECG Explanations

 \subsubsection{Query Processing Workflow}

 The complete query processing workflow, illustrated in Figure~\ref{fig:flow}, integrates the prototype selection methodology described in Section~\ref{sec:prototypes} with the alignment and sparsification techniques detailed above.
 This end-to-end pipeline transforms a query ECG and model prediction into an interpretable counterfactual explanation.
 When a new query ECG requires explanation: \begin{enumerate} \item Take the ECG signal, predicted classes by the AI model, and the target counterfactual class as input.
 If the target class is not provided, identify appropriate counterfactual classes based on the model's prediction confidence.
 The system prioritizes transitions to neighboring classes in the diagnostic hierarchy (e.g., from pathological to normal) to keep clinical meaningfulness. \item Retrieve the pre-computed prototypes for the target class, which were extracted during the offline MDS-based clustering phase.
-Select the prototype with minimal DTW distance to the query to choose a prototype that shares similar morphological characteristics with the input signal. \item Apply the two-stage optimization process: (i) R-peak alignment to temporally warp the prototype, adapting its rhythm to match the query's cardiac cycle, and (ii) sparsity optimization to identify the minimal set of modifications required for class transition while preserving physiological plausibility. \item Return the sparse counterfactual along with visualizations highlighting the specific ECG regions that drive the diagnostic change, providing suitable visualizations to clinicians to focus on the most relevant waveform alterations. \end{enumerate}
+Select the prototype with minimal DTW distance to the query.
+As discussed in Section~\ref{sec:bg}, we prioritize existing patient medoids over synthetic averages (barycenters) to ensure that the baseline explanation remains physiologically authentic and retains all high-frequency clinical details. \item Apply the two-stage optimization process: (i) R-peak alignment to temporally warp the prototype, adapting its rhythm to match the query's cardiac cycle, and (ii) sparsity optimization to identify the minimal set of modifications required for class transition while preserving physiological plausibility. \item Return the sparse counterfactual along with visualizations highlighting the specific ECG regions that drive the diagnostic change, providing suitable visualizations to clinicians to focus on the most relevant waveform alterations. \end{enumerate}

-This approach generates explanations in under a second by using pre-computed prototypes.
+This approach generates explanations in under a second per 10-second ECG recording (1000 samples at 100Hz) by using pre-computed prototypes.
 The two-stage process, temporal alignment followed by sparse modifications, produces counterfactuals that respect ECG physiology.
-By preparing prototypes offline and running only lightweight optimizations at query time, we achieve both speed and quality, making the system practical for point-of-care use.
+By preparing prototypes offline and running only lightweight optimizations at query time, we achieve both speed and quality.
+This design specifically targets the low-latency requirements of real-time monitoring systems, achieving a balance between physiological fidelity and the rapid response times necessary for point-of-care deployment.